Rohit2sali/pragya-lm-160m/README.md

 ✅ It is a Custom-trained 160M parameter transformer optimized for QA.
 📚 Pretrained from scratch on diverse text corpus for general language understanding.
-⚡ Efficient inference — runs on single GPU / CPU after quantization.
+⚡ Efficient inference — runs on single GPU / CPU.
 🧩 Tokenizer and weights included for easy reproduction.

 🧠 Model Overview